marianosimone/take-a-look/beers.md

     - Red Ale (****)
 - Kross (Curacaví, Chile) (*****)
     - Ale fuerte (madurada en roble americano) (*****)
+- Lagunitas (California, USA)
+    - IPA (***): "Lagunitas IPA was our first seasonal way back in 1995.
+The recipe was formulated with malt and hops working together to balance it all out on your ‘buds so you can knock back more than one without wearing yourself out.
+Big on the aroma with a hoppy-sweet finish that’ll leave you wantin’ another sip."
+    - Little Sumpin' Sumpin' Wheat Ale (***) "A truly unique style featuring a strong hop finish on a silky body.
+A filtered pale wheat ale that is great for both IPA and wheat beer fans."
 - Larsen (La Plata, Argentina)
     - Porter (***)
 - Lecker (Mar del Plata, Argentina)